Professor Lara Feigel

 - Second World War lives and literature

-- Culture in the Occupation of Germany
+- Culture and Occupation

 Professor Feigel welcomes PhD applications related to any aspect of her research.
 For more details, please see Lara's full research profile.